jina-ai/jina/docs/how-to/external-executor.md

 the first machine's host address, or simply from the same machine in a different process using `localhost`.

-So, if you are still working on the same machine, hop over to a new terminal or your code editor of choice, and define the following flow in a Python file:
+So, if you are still working on the same machine, hop over to a new terminal or your code editor of choice, and define the following Flow in a Python file:

 ```python
 from jina import Flow